Funbit/ets2-telemetry-server/Readme.md

-## ETS2 Telemetry Web Server 2.0.0 + Mobile Dashboard
+## ETS2 Telemetry Web Server 2.1.0 + Mobile Dashboard

-This is a free Telemetry Web Server for Euro Truck Simulator 2 written in C#.
+This is a free Telemetry Web Server for Euro Truck Simulator 2 written in C# based on WebSockets and REST API.
 The client side consists of a skinnable HTML5 mobile dashboard application that works in any modern desktop or mobile browser.
 Android users may also use provided native Android application.

 ## Main Features

 - Free and open source
 - Automated installation
 - REST API for ETS2 telemetry data
+- HTML5 dashboard application for live telemetry data streaming based on WebSockets
-- Support for custom dashboard skins
+- Advanced support for custom dashboard skins
 - Telemetry data broadcasting to a given URL via HTTP protocol

 ### Telemetry REST API

     GET http://localhost:25555/api/ets2/telemetry

-Returns JSON object with the latest telemetry data read from the game.
+Returns JSON object with the latest telemetry data read from the game:

+    {
+    	"connected": true,
+	    "gameTime": "0001-01-05T05:11:00Z",
+	    "gamePaused": false,
+	    "telemetryPluginVersion": "2",
+	    "gameVersion": "1.10",
+	    "trailerAttached": true,
+	    "truckSpeed": 20.007518805,
+	    "accelerationX": 5.598413e-7,
+	    "accelerationY": -9.40614e-7,
+	    "accelerationZ": -0.00000337752863,
+	    "coordinateX": 24901.9629,
+	    "coordinateY": 63.69309,
+	    "coordinateZ": 14775.623,
+	    "rotationX": 0.7503047,
+	    ...
+    }

 The state is updated upon every API call.
 You may use this REST API for your own Applications.
 Here is a short explanation of some telemetry properties:

 - DateTime values are serialized to ISO 8601 strings in UTC time zone.
-Dates always start from 0001 year when 1st January is Monday.
+- Dates always start from 0001 year when 1st January is Monday.
 - Gear values: -1 = R, 0 = N, 1 = D1, 2 = D2, etc.
 - Mass is expressed in kilograms
 - Speed is expressed in km/sec